Rate-optimal refinement strategies for local approximation MCMC

 Given a maximum degree $p$, we can build our \emph{local} polynomial approximations in the polynomial space $\mathcal{P}_\nu^{p,d}$ spanned by basis functions with multi-indices $\|\bm{\alpha}\|_{\nu} \leq p$.
 When $\nu=1$, this recovers a total-degree expansion, which is consistent with the error bounds in Section~\ref{sec:erroranalysis}.
 However, the dimensionality of $\mathcal{P}_\nu^{p,d}$ decreases as $\nu \rightarrow 0$.
 We define the special case of $\nu=0$ to be a polynomial space with no cross terms: each multi-index has one nonzero element, and that element is at most $p$.

-We now apply the LA-MCMC algorithm to the posterior distribution of the tracer transport problem.
-We tested five different configurations of LA-MCMC, parameters of which are given in Table~\ref{tab:tracer-mcmc-parameters}.
-The Lyapunov function $V$ used in the tail correction is defined using the posterior mode, $\bar{\theta} = \argmax_{\theta}{\pi(\theta \vert y)}$.
-The first two rows of Table~\ref{tab:tracer-mcmc-parameters}, with $\nu =1$, correspond to using total-degree linear and quadratic local polynomial approximations (consistent with our theory).
-The lower three rows, with $\nu < 1$, are sparse quadratic and cubic approximations.
+We now apply the LA-MCMC algorithm, as well as an exact MCMC algorithm for comparison, to the posterior distribution of the tracer transport problem.
+All MCMC chains use the same (fixed) random-walk proposal $q_t = \mathcal{N}(\kappa_t, 0.005 I)$, where $\kappa_t$ is the current state of the chain.
+We tested different configurations of LA-MCMC, parameters of which are given in Table~\ref{tab:tracer-mcmc-parameters}.
+The Lyapunov function $V$ used in the tail correction is defined using the posterior mode, $\bar{\kappa} = \argmax_{\kappa}{\pi(\kappa \vert y)}$, which we obtain by maximizing the log-posterior density using optimization algorithms in \texttt{nlopt} \citep{johnson2014nlopt}.
+The rows in Table~\ref{tab:tracer-mcmc-parameters} with $\nu =1$ correspond to using total-degree linear and quadratic local polynomial approximations (consistent with our theory).
+Setting $\nu < 1$ defines a sparse approximation.
 The required number of nearest neighbors $k$ is chosen to be slightly more than the number of points $q = \text{dim}(\mathcal{P}_\nu^{p,d}) $ required to interpolate.